Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

-By Lemma \ref{bdlpr} (2), there are simplicial ruled surfaces such that the images of all four surfaces are all separated from each other and from $\partial U_2$ by some to-be-determined bounded distance, the images of $f_1,g_1$ and $f_3,g_3$ lie at a bounded distance from $U_1$ and $U_3$, respectively, and where $f_1,f_3$ are homologically separated by both $g_1$ and $g_3$.
-Moreover, by choosing these surfaces to have distance at least $\epsilon$ to $\partial U_2$, we can ensure that they are all NAT when included into $M$.
+By Lemma \ref{minsrsinpr}, there are minimizing simplicial ruled surfaces such that the images of all four surfaces are all separated from each other and from $\partial U_2$ by some to-be-determined bounded $\epsilon$-distance, the images of $f_1,g_1$ and $g_3,f_3$ lie at a bounded $\epsilon$-distance from $U_1$ and $U_3$, respectively, and where $f_1,f_3$ are separated by both $g_1$ and $g_3$ within $U$.
+(So in other words, within $U_2$ the four surfaces appear in the order in which they were initially listed.)
+By choosing these surfaces to have distance at least $\epsilon$ to $\partial U_2$, we can ensure that they are all $\epsilon$-NAT when included into $M$.
 Applying Freedman--Hass--Scott (Lemma \ref{getembedded}), choose level surfaces $S_1,S_3$ in $U_2$ that are contained in $1$-neighborhoods of the images of $g_1,g_3$, respectively.
 Then $S_1,S_3$ bound a topological product region $V \subset U_2$ whose $\epsilon $-width differs from that of $U$ by only some constant $C=C(\epsilon,g,B)$.
-We must show that every point of $V$ is in the image of a NAT simplicial ruled surface $S \longrightarrow U$ in the correct homotopy class.
+We must show that every point of $V$ is in the image of a NAT simplicial ruled surface $S \longrightarrow U$ in the homotopy class of a level surface.